How to Start a Nutrition Blog, for Dietitians

 While the internet might seem like a big and scary place where people from just about anywhere and everywhere can read your writing, that also means that your following can come from just about anywhere.
 It also means that if someone likes what you have to say, they may actively seek you out to work with you.

 If your practice has integrated tools like telehealth, this can make meeting them especially easy.
-Otherwise, a reader who happens to realize that you’re located nearby may just decide that’s the added push sign up for a consultation, even if they hadn’t originally been looking to start seeing a dietitian.
+Otherwise, a reader who happens to realize that you’re located nearby may just decide that’s the added to push sign up for a consultation, even if they hadn’t originally been looking to start seeing a dietitian.
 When you become an authority and a trusted name, clients value your expertise and are much more likely to seek you out individually when they decide to look for nutrition counseling services.
+If you’re Interested in transitioning your practice to telehealth, click here to learn how you can set up a free Starter account with Healthie’s EHR + telehealth platform by clicking here.

 Here are 4 steps to starting a nutrition blog to help boost your business: